History of the Royal Canadian Navy: Re-structure

 Following the 1968 unification, MARCOM undertook several changes to its force structure.
 The sole remaining aircraft carrier, HMCS Bonaventure, was nearing the end of her service life, being a Second World War–era vessel.
 In the early 1970s, it was decided to pay Bonaventure off and not find a replacement, instead focusing on the traditional blue-water navy.

 was one of 12 constructed for the service from the late–1980s to 1990s.

 The fleet was enhanced in 1972 with the addition of the four new s, also known as the Tribal class.
 By the mid-1970s, the navy was looking at a new class of frigate-helicopter (FH) vessels to replace the aging St. Laurent, Restigouche, Mackenzie, and Annapolis classes.
 This design evolved into the Canadian Patrol Frigate (CPF), which was promised by the government in the early 1980s during a period of increased military spending.
 By the late 1980s, with construction of the first six vessels underway (by now called the s), construction of six further vessels was announced.
 Nine of the twelve CPF vessels were built at Saint John, New Brunswick, and the remaining three were built at Lauzon, Quebec.

 The mid-1980s saw the announcement of the Tribal Update and Modernization Program (TRUMP), which saw the four early-1970s Iroquois-class destroyers updated into area air-defence destroyers.
 The update saw these vessels become the first non-US ships to carry the Standard SM-2 anti-aircraft missile.

 The 1990s saw the addition of the s which enhanced MARCOM's minesweeping and route survey capabilities.
-Manned by naval reservists, the Kingston class is also used for training.
+Crewed by naval reservists, the Kingston class is also used for training.